 Stocks hit record highs in 2019 even as geopolitics led to heightened market volatility.
-Should the swings continue in 2020 (and we think they could), Co-Heads of Equities Alex Crooke and George Maris, believe a focus on fundamentals will become all the more important for equity investors.
+Should the swings continue in 2020 (and we think they could), a focus on fundamentals will become all the more important for equity investors.

 Global equity markets delivered a roller-coaster ride for investors over the past year as worries about trade disputes and slowing economic growth escalated.
 Even so, equities continued to deliver large gains.
 By late October, the S&P 500® Index hit new highs and most major equity benchmarks – both developed and emerging markets – were in positive territory for 2019.1

 Now the question is whether stocks can scale higher in 2020.
 We believe geopolitics could have an outsized influence on that answer, especially with the US presidential election looming, Brexit still undecided and trade negotiations ongoing.
 But we also see positive offsets: the loosening of monetary policy by major central banks, the potential for fiscal stimulus and a strong labour market in the US.
 Late in the business cycle, valuations for many equity indices now sit above long-term averages, but stocks look attractive relative to other asset classes, including bonds, where roughly US$13 trillion in government debt now carries negative yields.
 In short, Equities may have to climb another wall of worry in 2020, but we don’t believe the train is going off the tracks.
 Rather, continued volatility could create opportunities for the investor willing to buckle in and stay focused on fundamentals.